A Close Look at MS Symptoms

 What Is Multiple Sclerosis?

-MS is a progressive autoimmune disorder.
+MS is a progressive, “immune-mediated” disorder.
 That means the system designed to keep your body healthy mistakenly attacks parts of your body that are vital to everyday function.
-The protective covering of nerve cells are damaged, which leads to diminished function in the brain and spinal column.
+The protective coverings of nerve cells are damaged, which leads to diminished function in the brain and spinal cord.

 The cause of MS largely remains a mystery, even though the disease was discovered in 1868.
 Researchers know the nerve damage is caused by inflammation, but the cause of the inflammation is still unknown.